 From keyboard jamming to speaker quality, and a lack of ports and processing power, the model was always burdened by criticisms.

 And it isn’t hard to imagine why.
-With just one USB-C port, users were faced with a problem if they wanted to charge their notebook while connecting an external device.
+With just one USB C HDMI hub, users were faced with a problem if they wanted to charge their notebook while connecting an external device.

 And trying to get any kind of photo or video editing done on the MacBook became a test of the user’s patience, thanks to the under powered Intel Core M processor.